wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 When you successfully import a REST service, you can drag-and-drop the [supported](#supported-widgets) widgets to configure for CRUD-ready operations.
 To learn how to create a CRUD variable, see [Creating a CRUD Variable for REST Services](/learn/app-development/variables/crud-variable).

-Also, you can create a service variable, and integrate it with widgets to perform one operation at once using a single endpoint.
-For more information, see [Service Variable](/learn/app-development/variables/web-service).
+Also, you can create a service variable, and integrate it with widgets to perform one operation at once using **Other Endpoints**.
+For more information, see [Service Variable for Imported APIs](/learn/app-development/variables/web-service#service-variable-for-imported-apis).